COVID-19 Vaccine Policy FAQ

 What is required for proof of full vaccination?

 - A completed CDC COVID-19 Vaccination Record Card; or

-- Internationally administered vaccines must submit documentation of the dates and the specific name of the COVID-19 vaccine signed by a licensed healthcare provider.
+- Internationally administered vaccines must submit documentation of the dates and the specific name of the COVID-19 vaccine signed by a licensed healthcare provider and translated into English.